-A: Charter schools are tuition free public schools which receives government funding for each student at the same rate that other public schools do.
-Charter schools, however, most often have a rent or mortgage payment, whereas most public schools do not, thus the per student allotment, in actuality, is significantly less.
-Each charter school has its particular “niche” and specific focus.
-For Livingston Classical Academy, our focus is to make available a classical liberal arts curriculum.
+A: Charter schools are tuition-free public schools who receive government funding for each student at the same rate that other public schools do.
 Each charter school must have an authorizing entity (usually public university or school district).
 In exchange for overseeing the charter school, the authorizing entity receives a small portion of the per-student funding from the state.
 Whitmore Lake is our authorizing entity.

 Q: How are you currently sharing your building with another school?

 A: Our school building has two separate addresses.
 LCA’s growing student population has access to the entire north address – 8877 Main Street.

 The south part of the building has been leased to a private school.
 We have separate entrances and parking lots.

 A: We currently have seats available in grades K-11 and are offering a 12th-grade program for the 2020-2021 school year.

 Q: Are your teachers certified?